Safety Index Synthesis with State-dependent Control Space: Theoretical Results

 \begin{proof} Since the safe set $\cX(\phi_n)$ is the $n^\mathrm{th}$ principal set, i.e., $\cX(\phi_n)\defeq \cX_n(\phi_n)$, $\cX(\phi_n)$ is invariant by \Cref{lma:FIPS} By definition, $\forall x\in\cX(\phi_n), \phi_0(x) \leq 0 \rightarrow x\in \cX_S$, hence $\cX(\phi_n)$ is a subset of $\cX_S$. \end{proof}

-\begin{remark} Both SSA (this work) and HOCBF \cite{xiao2019control} prove forward invariance within the intersection of zero sub-level (super-level) sets of value functions of all orders, but based on different control constraints.
-SSA enforces a constant bound on the derivative of the safety index, while that bound in HOCBF depends on the barrier function value. \end{remark}
+\begin{remark} Both SSA (this work) and HOCBF \cite{xiao2019control} prove forward invariance, but based on different control constraints.
+SSA enforces a constant bound on $\dot{\phi}_n$, while that bound in HOCBF depends on the barrier function value. \end{remark}